fullcontact/hesiod53/README.md

 User and group management is done with [Hesiod](https://en.wikipedia.org/wiki/Hesiod_(name_service)).
-This repository includes a synchronization tool that configrues a Route53 domain with the necssary DNS entries based on a YAML file.
+This repository includes a synchronization tool that configures a Route53 domain with the necssary DNS entries based on a YAML file.

 For ssh keys, an `AuthorizedKeysCommand` helper is included so that ssh public